Nahatlatch

 fairly flat and wide.

-Park).
-It is not posted so you have to look for the road
+This is the start of Mehatl Falls Trail (Mehatl Provincial Park).
+It is not posted so you have to look for the road to start.

 The hike will take you a total of 2 hours.
 Of course you must take in the sites so this is a good day trip, bring lunch.
 It will take you half and hour to walk into Bear Creek.
 From there it will take you another half hour to hike up to the falls.
 It is well worth the hike.
 The view is awesome.

-At 48 kms you will see a bridge that crosses over the Nahatlatch River.
+Just up ahead you will see a bridge that crosses over the Nahatlatch River.
 This is a good place to put in a canoe for a trip down the river.
 Either side of the bridge is a good boat launch.
 You should be experienced in canoeing.

 Also a nice spot just to take in the view and relax a little.